-Donald Trump’s legal problems: where does each case stand?
+Donald Trump case tracker: where does each investigation stand?

 default

-Charges: 31 counts of willful retention of national defense information under the Espionage Act, conspiracy to obstruct justice and false statements and representations, among others
+Charges: 40 counts, including willful retention of national defense information under the Espionage Act and conspiracy to obstruct justice.

 Summary: In the weeks before he left the White House in January 2021, Trump and his aides allegedly packed up hundreds of classified documents with his personal belongings and transported those documents to his Mar-a-Lago resort in Florida.
 Federal officials repeatedly tried to recover the classified materials, but prosecutors say Trump intentionally withheld dozens of documents from investigators and misled them as they attempted to locate the missing files.